AndrewGuerrero/ng-caryll/content/effective_stl.md

 > Passing an empty `vector` yields undefined results.
 Make sure the `vector` is not `empty` first.
 >
-> `c_str` does not need a similar check since it will at least `return` a pointer to a null character.
+> `c_str` does not need a similar check since it will at least `return` a pointer to a `null` character.

 #### Write

-Passing a `vector` to a legacy API that modifies its elements is safe for a C API.
-However, `vector` is the only container that is safe.
-Other containers must take advantage of `vector` like the example below.
+Passing a `vector` to a C API that modifies its elements is safe.
+But, `vector` is the only container that is safe.
+Other containers must take advantage of `vector`.

 ``` cpp
 // pArray is at most arraySize elements.
 Returns number of elements written.